College football players, long less powerful than coaches, finally have their voices heard

 “We honestly have all the power,” Okonkwo said.
 “There's no reason we should ever be quiet.”

 Dozens of former Iowa football players spoke out this month about racial disparities in the program.
-Many allegations of unfair treatment focused on longtime strength coach Chris Doyle, who last week reached a separation agreement with Iowa.
-At West Virginia, defensive coordinator Vic Koenning has been placed on leave while the school investigates allegations of mistreatment by current player Kerry Martin Jr.
+Many allegations of unfair treatment focused on longtime strength coach Chris Doyle, who last week reached a separation agreement with the school.
+At West Virginia, defensive coordinator Vic Koenning was placed on leave while the school investigates allegations of mistreatment by current player Kerry Martin Jr.

 Chuba Hubbard, a star running back at Oklahoma State, said he wouldn’t take part in team activities after his coach, Mike Gundy, appeared in a photo wearing a T-shirt with the logo of One America News Network, a far-right cable outlet that has called the Black Lives Matter movement “a farce.”
 Hours after Hubbard’s tweet, he posted a video with Gundy in which the coach committed to change, and Gundy apologized in another video the next day.